 When you sign up for my email list I’ll also send you a list of 100 Vegetarian Dinner Ideas, which is linked to recipes on my blog where applicable.
 This list would only have to be repeated 3 1/2 times to get a full year of meals!
 It doesn’t get much easier than that.

 Hopefully this post will help empower you as you transition to a vegetarian diet.
 I’d like to leave you with links to a few of my favorite easy vegetarian recipes.
+Keep scrolling to the bottom to read a few frequently asked questions about switching to vegetarian.

 If you have any questions please email me or leave them in the comments, and if you have a favorite meaty recipe you’d love to see turned meatless let me know and I’d be happy to give it a try!